 - Professionalism is key for white papers: a business writing style, thorough fact-checking, and quality proofreading are essential.

 - White papers should always include high-impact, engaging visuals and design.

 - Brands should always gate white paper content to capture customer information and generate leads.

 How to Create a Great White paper: 8 Best Practices

 Build Your Topic Around Customer Needs

-So you’re ready to develop a whitepaper.
+So you’re ready to develop a white paper to support your overall content marketing strategy.
 What should you write about?

 This is usually done with good intention, but it doesn’t make it any less off the mark.

 Your potential customer will typically encounter your white paper while in the process of searching for a brand who can provide a solution.
 What better way to convince them that your brand is the best choice than by providing a solution right away with your content?

 This doesn’t mean you’ll solve all of their larger problems or eliminate their need for your services.
 It means that you’ll demonstrate the value you can provide and entice them to want more from your brand.